Gradungula

 Gradungula is a monotypic genus of South Pacific large-clawed spiders containing the single species, Gradungula sorenseni.
 It is only found in New Zealand.

 Etymology

 The genus name is derived from Latin gradus "step" and ungula "claw", referring to the enlarged front leg claws of this species.
 These claws also occur in other species of the family Gradungulidae.
-The species name "sorenseni" is named after Jack Sorensen, the discoverer of the species.
+The species is named after Jack Sorensen, the discoverer of the species.

 Taxonomy

 Gradungula sorenseni was first described by Raymond Robert Forster in 1955.

 Distribution

-Gradungula sorenseni is distributed in forests throughout the western South Island and throughout Stewart Island.
+Gradungula sorenseni is distributed in forests throughout the western South Island of New Zealand and throughout Stewart Island.